For thirty spins around the sun, these nine old nanas kept a secret from their men.

 35 years.
 9 women.
 4 am pitch black.
 Whipping up MaMaw Ruth’s pound cakes.
 Sending pound cakes all across the country to people making a difference in their community.
 Opening up the phone book and sending pound cakes to complete strangers.

-35 years of hundreds of pound cakes delivered in the dead of night — and not one husband being none the wiser.
+35 years of hundreds of pound cakes delivered in the dead of night — and no one being none the wiser.

 There are women who do not need to be noticed out on the street corners to have their backs patted — because there are women who know those who work in the dark are the ones shattering the dark in ways those in the spotlights never can.

-There are women who work in secret because they know you always make real love in secret.
+There are women who work in secret because they know you always make real and giving love in secret.

 There are women who don’t let the right hand know what the left hand is doing because hands that move unbeknownst are most known by the Beloved.